ortus-docs/coldbox-docs/event_handlers/model_integration/index.md

 We have a complete section dedicated to the [Model Layer](../models/index.md) but we wanted to review a little here since event handlers need to talk to the model layer all the time.
 By default you can interact with your models from your event handlers in two ways:

-*  Dependency Injection
+*  Dependency Injection (Aggregation)
-*  Request model objects
+*  Request Model Objects (Usage)

-ColdBox offers its own dependency injection framework, [WireBox](http://wiki.coldbox.org/wiki/WireBox.cfm), which allows you by convention to talk to your model objects.
-However, ColdBox also allows you to connect to [ColdSpring](http://wiki.coldbox.org/wiki/Plugins:ColdspringIntegration.cfm), [LightWire](http://wiki.coldbox.org/wiki/Plugins:LightwireIntegration.cfm) or any other custom object factory via our [IOC](http://wiki.coldbox.org/wiki/Plugins:IOC.cfm) plugin.
+ColdBox offers its own dependency injection framework, [WireBox](http://wirebox.ortusbooks.com), which allows you by convention to talk to your model objects.
+However, ColdBox also allows you to connecto to third-party dependency injection frameworks via our *IOC* module: http://forgebox.io/view/cbioc

 ###Dependency Injection